Sam Jeffries (rugby union, born 1992)

 Sam Jeffries (born 20 May 1992) is an Australian rugby union player who currently plays as a lock for the NEC Green Rockets in the Japan Top League and previously played as a lock for the Melbourne Rebels in the Super Rugby competition since 2014.

-Career
+Early life and career

 Despite being born and raised in Queensland, Jeffries initially made a name for himself playing for Sydney University in the Shute Shield.
 His performances at that level won him a spot in the Melbourne Rebels extended playing squad for the 2014 Super Rugby season.